RiswanBasha/FuasGPT/README.md

-# Frankfurt University of Applied Sciences Chatbot
+# Frankfurt University of Applied Sciences GPT (FuasGPT)

 This project is a Retrieval-Augmented Generation (RAG) chatbot designed to answer questions about Frankfurt University of Applied Sciences.
 The chatbot leverages natural language processing, a document retrieval system, and predefined responses to provide accurate and relevant answers to user queries.